natario1/CameraView/README.md

 - [x] fix CropOutput class presumably not working on rotated pictures
 - [x] test video and 'frame' capture behavior, I expect some bugs there
 - [x] simple APIs to draw grid lines
-- [ ] animate grid lines similar to stock camera app
-- [ ] check focus, not sure it exposes the right part of the image
+- [x] check focus, not sure it exposes the right part of the image
 - [x] replace setCameraListener() with addCameraListener()
+- [x] better threading, for example ensure callbacks are called in the ui thread
+- [ ] pinch to zoom support
+- [ ] exposure correction APIs
 - [ ] add a `sizingMethod` API to choose the capture size?
 Could be `max`, `4:3`, `16:9`...
 Right now it's `max`
-- [ ] pinch to zoom support
-- [ ] exposure correction APIs
 - [ ] `Camera2` integration
+- [ ] animate grid lines similar to stock camera app
 - [ ] add onRequestPermissionResults for easy permission callback
 - [ ] better error handling, maybe with a onError(e) method in the public listener, or have each public method return a boolean
-- [x] better threading, for example ensure callbacks are called in the ui thread